ArthurJJ/LanguageDetector/README.md

 Executing Ldetect.py without any argument or with the --help option will display additional instructions

-Ldetect_GUIver is the GUI version using tkinter
+Ldetect_GUIver is a basic GUI version using tkinter

 Results for long texts are good (obviously), short sentences can have incorrect evaluations

+Training corpus was made with Universal Dependencies.